Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Medicare

 Medicare provides health coverage for seniors and some younger people with disabilities.
-Although Original Medicare doesn’t include dental coverage, many Medicare Advantage providers cover routine cleanings, dental X-rays, dentures and other dental services.
+Although Original Medicare doesn’t cover most dental care or procedures, many Medicare Advantage providers cover routine cleanings, dental x-rays, dentures and other dental services.
 If you want dental coverage, compare plans carefully to find one that covers the services you need.

 Eligibility Guidelines